Online shoppers face unwelcome tax surprise

 The tax authority has urged shoppers to check that the purchase price includes all necessary taxes before hitting the “buy now” button.
 Most goods purchased from other EU countries will not incur additional charges but buyers need to be sure where their online shopping is sourced.

-Shoppers got an unwelcome surprise last year as Revenue collected around €6.8 million on the doorstep before releasing gifts ordered online.
-Around 100,000 parcels were intercepted by Revenue officers at postal depots around the State.
-The average duty and VAT charge per parcel was €68.66, Revenue said.
+Shoppers got an unwelcome surprise last year as Revenue collected about €6.8 million on the doorstep before releasing gifts ordered online.
+About 100,000 parcels were intercepted by Revenue officers at postal depots around the State.
+The average duty and VAT charge per parcel was €68.66, said Revenue.

 “Almost all goods arriving from non-EU countries will be liable to tax and duty,” said Maureen Dalton, principal office in Revenue’s customs division.
 “If the cost of the goods you buy, including transport, insurance and handling charges, is more than €22 you will have to pay VAT.
 If your goods alone cost more than €150 you will have to pay customs duty and VAT.”